nilsbunger/parcel-browser/README.md

 But if you're loading new data, or setting up a new DB, follow these instructions:

 1. Download Parcels, Building_outlines (under MISCELLANEOUS), and Zoning_base_sd ZIP files from https://www.sangis.org/ .
 You'll need a free account.
-2. Unzip and put the shape files in world/data/ subdirectories.
-(The management command load.py has exact directory specs, they're a little inconsistent now, feel free to fix them).
+2. Unzip and put all files in world/data/
 3. Load the shape files into the DB:
 `./manage.py load Zoning`
 `./manage.py load Parcel`